 When honey is added to bread dough, it helps protect the baked bread's moisture.
 With the little extra sweetness, this recipe is good for making braided bread dough.

 - 1 1/4 cup water (95 to 110 F)

 - 1 cup milk (room temperature)

 - 3 tablespoons butter (softened)

-- Bake bread at 350 degrees F for 40 minutes or until bread top is golden brown and the bread sounds hollow when the top is tapped.
-Remove breads from pans and let cool on rack.
+- Bake bread at 350 F for 40 minutes or until the bread top is golden brown and the bread sounds hollow when the top is tapped.
+Remove the bread from the pans and let cool on a rack.